MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 **Microsoft Dynamics GP documentation**

-If you've installed Microsoft Dynamics GP, you can use the help to access contextsensitive assistance about windows.
+If you've installed Microsoft Dynamics GP, you can use the help to access context-sensitive assistance about windows.
 You can choose Help \>\> About
 This Window or press F1 to access help for the window you're currently viewing.
 Use the Search tab to find more information on alert messages and procedures.